Javascript is not enabled.

 Streamlining recommendations

 If you’ve ever been confused on when to go in for your mammogram — an X-ray picture of the breast — you’re not alone.
-Up until now, the task force recommended that women at average risk for breast cancer get a mammogram every other year from age 50 to 74, and that women in their 40s should make a decision with their doctor.
+Before these new guidelines, the task force recommended that women at average risk for breast cancer get a mammogram every other year from age 50 to 74, and that women in their 40s should make a decision with their doctor.

 Meanwhile, expert groups like the American Cancer Society and the American College of Radiology have said women at average risk for breast cancer should start screening in their 40s.